-We now know a bit about the purpose of the CBR, but let's look at what a CBR isn't.
+We now know a bit about why CMS issues CBRs, but let's look at what a CBR isn't.
 A CBR is not, in any way, an indication of or a precursor to an audit.
 It also is not an indication of wrongdoing.
 Again, the CBR is educational in nature, and should be reviewed as such.
 Some Medicare Administrative Contactors, or MACs, release medical review CBRs.
 This CBR is not a medical review CBR; internal medical records are not reviewed.
 Instead, the report provides education and a summary of your claims submissions as compared to your peers.
 Receipt of a CBR is not in any way a prompt to make changes to your clinical care.
-We sometimes have providers contact us and say "does this mean I have to stop providing these services?"
+We sometimes have providers contact us and say, "does this mean I have to stop providing these services?"
 The answer to that question is, of course, no. The report is a comparison tool; we do not in any way want to tell you how to provide services to your patients.
 And finally, you do not need to respond to a CBR, they are meant for internal use.
 We do encourage everyone to download your report so that the data is saved to your internal online files for use during those annual compliance reviews.

+You may be asking yourself "why do providers receive CBR reports?"
 A CBR is presented to a provider when the analysis of their billing patterns differs from the provider's peers on a state, specialty and/or a nationwide level.
-Again, the report is not an indication of wrongdoing, and the hope is that providers will use the data analysis to support their internal compliance.
-Also, providers can confirm that their billing practices are compliant with the guidelines for these difficult code sets, and those services that may pose a risk to the Trust Fund, to ensure that their piece of the billing process is appropriate and correct.

-As always, and as we mentioned earlier, it is important to always remember that receiving a CBR is not in any way an indication of, or precursor to, an audit.
+The analysis of providers' billing patterns is completed through each CBR topic, and each CBR is distributed to providers based on individual provider results for specified metrics within the CBR.
+The metrics for every CBR are created according to the CBR topic and the potential risk to the Trust Fund.
+It is important to always remember that receiving a CBR is not in any way an indication of, or precursor to, an audit.